rensbreur/Yvim/README.md

 #  Yvim

 Yvim uses macOS accessibility APIs to add Vim-inspired keyboard commands to Xcode.
+It is an alternative to Xvim2 that does not require code injection.

 ![Command mode](screenshot.png)